-A total of 309 bike parking spaces are provided on the ground floor, with the balance provided within the underground garage.
+A total of 309 indoor bike parking spaces (1 space per unit) are provided on the ground floor with the balance provided within the underground garage.
 Bike storage is accessed through a dedicated door on the east side of the building.